WMRGL/nginx-server-blocks/README.md

     }
 }
 ```
-If the Django project does not have static/media directories, the corresponding sections can be removed.
+If the Django project does not have static/media directories, the corresponding sections should be fully removed.

 Once this file is written, symlink it into the active config directory for Nginx defined in `nginx.conf` (either /etc/nginx/conf.d/ or /etc/nginx/sites-enabled/):